Lexyna/CFGToPCREConverter/README.md

 S => A |
 ```

-if the production rule contains epsilon, create a seperator followed by the end line character, like in the last example.
+if the production rule contains epsilon, create a separator followed by the end line character, like in the last example.

 # Example